Log in with user name:

-The mausoleum building is a holy site and, in line
+The mausoleum building is a holy site and, to protect

-with Muslim traditions, women visiting it must cover their heads; scarves can be borrowed at the entrance to the museum.
-Visitors are also required to put plastic covers over their shoes.
-Photography is prohibited.
-The interior of the mausoleum resembles that of a mosque, with its intricately painted domes, ornate chandeliers, and Islamic inscriptions on the walls.
-It is well lighted and there is music playing (unusual for a Muslim holy place, it is a further hint that Rumi was not a proponent of traditional interpretations of Islam).
-The main hall contains many dervish tombs, all of them with carved stone turbans that serve as headstones.
+it from wear and tear, visitors are required to put plastic covers over their shoes.
+The interior resembles that of a mosque, with its intricately painted domes, ornate chandeliers, and Islamic inscriptions on the walls.
+It is well lighted and there is instrumental ney (reed pipe) music playing—unusual for a Muslim holy place, it is a further hint that Rumi was not a proponent of traditional interpretations of Islam.
+The main hall contains many dervish tombs, all of them with carved stone turbans wrapped in cloth atop the sarcophagi.
 Rumi's tomb, located in its own special section on the right, is the largest, covered with an enormous embroidered gray mantle and with two massive green turbans at its head.
-In what seems like a bit of a contradiction to the simplicity of dervish life, this vaulted section is incredibly ornate—almost every square inch covered with colorful painted floral designs and gold-embossed calligraphic inscriptions.
-The place is usually filled with Muslim pilgrims standing with their palms outward in prayer, and it is not uncommon to see men and women crying before Rumi's grave.
+In what seems like a bit of a contradiction to the simplicity of dervish life, this vaulted section is incredibly ornate—almost every square inch is covered with colorful painted floral patterns and gold-embossed calligraphic inscriptions.
+The place is usually filled with Muslim pilgrims standing with their palms outward in prayer.

 Rumi was famous for his inclusiveness and would have welcomed you here, no matter what your beliefs.
 He said: